9 Neural Networks

 Early convolutional layers detect simple features like edges or colors; deeper layers detect more abstract concepts like shapes or object parts as shown in Figure 9.9.

-After each convolution operation, an activation function, usually ReLU, is to introduce non-linearity by zeroing out negative values:
+After each convolution operation, an activation function, usually ReLU, is used to introduce non-linearity by zeroing out negative values:

 - This allows the network to model complex patterns and relationships that simple linear transformations cannot.